 Who can accompany me to the visa appointment?

-We must see all visa applicants in person, with the exception of applicants for diplomatic (A) visas.
 An applicant who has special needs (minor children, elderly or disabled) or cannot communicate in English may bring one helper or translator.
 Due to space limitations and security requirements we cannot permit entry to applicants' relatives, friends, travel agents, advisors or attorneys.
 Minor children of applicants with a scheduled appointment are permitted to enter with their parents.

 All downloadable documents on this page are provided in PDF format.
 To view PDFs you must have a copy of Adobe Acrobat Reader.
 You may download a free version by clicking the link above.